Tianyao-Ma/MyGameHub/README.md

 ## 🎬 About the project
 <p align="justify">
 Twitch is a leading streaming service specializes in broadcasting real-time gaming.
 Millions of people every month are streaming on and watching Twitch.
 One of the best thing about Twitch is that you can interat with others in real-time gaming sessions and be part of the community.
-However, as an occassional gamer, I found the amount of content and pop-out lives on Twitch homepage overwhelming and distracting.
-That's why I started this project, to build something minimal and much more personal.
+However, if you are an occassional gamer like me, you may also find the amount of content and pop-out lives on Twitch homepage overwhelming and distracting.
+Can we filter the unnecessary content and make it more personal?

 With data retrived using Twitch API, this minimal-looking web application allows all users to browse and search top game lists and specific Twitch content using keywords in three categories: streams, videos, and clips.
 For registered users, they will be able to create and save their favorite lists in each categories and get personalised recommendations.
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)